Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 With a desire to avoid crowded spaces and get outdoors, it’s a logical move to cut cities from a 2021 road trip itinerary.
 Cities have a greater potential of encountering closures of indoor attractions.
 So it can be a logical move to avoid big cities altogether in favor of satiating the desire to enjoy America’s outdoor locations.

-Yet while road trippers are expected to be flocking to beaches and national parks in summer 2021, US cities may offer a rare chance to explore them at a time when many other American tourists are avoiding.
+Yet while road trippers have flocked to beaches and national parks in 2021, some US cities have offered a chance to explore them at a time when many other American tourists are avoiding.
 We’ve included a few short city stops and found some particularly inviting conditions and low rates.

-As many travelers have been avoiding New York City, 2021 could be an opportune time to enjoy the Big Apple without the usual tourist multitudes.
-We recently scored a decent room in downtown San Antonio for a mere $40 that enabled us to stroll the city’s famed Riverwalk, which was nearly empty during our May 2021 visit.
+We scored a decent room in downtown San Antonio for a mere $40 that enabled us to stroll the city’s famed Riverwalk, which was nearly empty during our May 2021 visit.

 Similarly, Washington DC was virtually empty as we stopped there over the summer.
 There was almost no visitors throughout the Washington Mall to the extent that we were able to get streetside parking right next the Lincoln Memorial.
 DC’s outdoor spaces and monuments remain largely open.

-Even though nearly all museums and government buildings were closed to the public, it was still special to walk around the outdoor monuments in such an enjoyable crowd-free setting.
-Many Washington DC museums are opening for summer of 2021, a trend other museums across the US are likewise following.
-(For examples, check DC’s Smithsonian Museums openings and reopening dates.)
+Even though some museums and government buildings were closed to the public, it was still special to walk around the outdoor monuments in such an enjoyable crowd-free setting.
+Most Washington DC museums have since opened in 2021, a trend other museums across the US have likewise followed.

 If considering a city visit during a pandemic road trip, just be careful to research what’s open.
 Think about what activities you’ll actually be able to do.